boetiusj/hugo/developer.md

 [crestwoodpainting.com](https://crestwoodpainting.com), Hugo v0.133.0 extended, <https://github.com/boetiusj/hugo-dev>

 My goal is primarily to improve Lighthouse Performance on mobile (>90).
-I assume the easiest targets are revising the hero image and serving appropriate sized webp images.
-Are there other targets?
+I have reduced image sizes, converted to webp and still Lighthouse complains.

 1. Responsive Images, sized for device.
 Images are in /assets/ (Home page images are in /static/)
     - Set explicit width and height